The most common use of Conclude is to create an activity based on a blueprint.

 /c help to learn about the other commands.

-Yes.
 All regular Slack team members and multi-channel guests can use the /c <blueprint> command to create an activity for a specific blueprint that has been installed with global scope (for example the helpdesk or incident blueprint).
-In order to use the /c new command to create an activity in a certain channel the user will need to be a regular Slack member with permission to create new channels.
+In order to use the /c new command to create an activity in a certain channel the user must be a regular Slack member with permission to create new channels.

 Every team member with channel access can participate in Conclude activity discussions.
-Public activity channels are visible to everyone in the team except single-channel and multi-channel guests (who are often contractors).
+Public activity channels are visible to everyone in the team except single- and multi-channel guests.
 Private activity channels can only be accessed by the channel members.

 You'll find Conclude under Apps on the left side bar in Slack, at the very bottom.